-Where i: Residual error; AGB obs: Measured above-ground biomass; Pred AGB: Predicted aboveground biomass.
+Where RSE: Residual standard error; AGB obs: Measured above ground biomass; AGB pred: Predicted above-ground biomass, n=data points in population.

-Akaike's Information Criterion (AIC): measurement of the goodness of fit of a regression model proposed by [52].
+Akaike's Information Criterion (AIC): The quality measurement of adjustment of a regression model proposed by [53].
 The best model minimizes the value of the AIC obtained by the following formula:

-AIC= -2 ln (L) + 2p with p the number of model parameters and L the maximized likelihood.
+$$AIC = -2 \ln (L) + 2p (12)$$

+with p the number of model parameters and L the maximized likelihood.

-The logarithmic transformation of the data generally leads to a bias in the estimate of the phytomass [28,53].
-A correction is necessary and consists of multiplying the estimated phytomass by a correction factor (CF) which is calculated as follows: CF= exp {RSE2/2}; the CF is a number that is always greater than 1.
-The lower these criteria, in particular RSE and AIC, and the higher the adjusted R2, the better the model will be [28].
+The logarithmic transformation of the data generally leads to a bias in the estimation of the phytomass [28,54].
+A correction is necessary and consists in multiplying the estimated phytomass by a correction factor (CF) which is calculated as follows:

+$$CF = exp \{RSE^2/2\} (13)$$

+where CF is a number that is always greater than 1.
+For as long as these criteria are low (particularly RSE and AIC), and the higher the adjusted R2, the better the model will be [28].

-All these statistical analyses were performed with Microsoft office Excel 2016, and the allometric equations developed in R Studio software.
+All these statistical analyses were performed with Microsoft office Excel 2016, and the allometric equations were developed in R Studio software who benefits from a strong community of users who can freely contribute to the development of the software by adding additional functionalities.